Today, some brief but pressing thoughts interrupted my day like flashcards begging to be sewed together as a blog post. So, here it is.

 I think about the extremely wealthy guy (as in from a millionaire family) who struggles with mental clarity and finding anything at all to be thankful for.
 And another, recently divorced, who’s always partying but his eyes don’t sparkle anymore.
 There’s the elderly lady from another country who is so rough that her nervous and teary-eyed tenant asked me to come along as support just to ask a simple question.
 The nicely-dressed woman who was about to head home and end it all that day in town or the brilliant lawyer whose job requires that she acts tougher than she prefers to be.

-Then, there’s the abrasive and confrontational globe trotter who hollers ‘girl power’ yet publicly undermines other women.
+Then, there’s the confrontational globe trotter who hollers ‘girl power’ yet publicly undermines other women.
 I think of how many men are working hard to provide financially during the day and would love to come home to a bright smile, clean house and warm meal without being made to feel like he’s some sort of neanderthal or cave man.
 And how many women are feeling alone, burnt out, taken for granted, mistreated or economically ‘intimidating.’

 We all have our tendencies and challenges in this fallen world.